 Facebook is a powerful and cost effective tool, but to do it successfully you need to have a clear objective and a way of measuring results.
 Setting up multiple, low budget (£1-2) campaigns and split testing the conversion is a great way to get started.
 But to do this effectively it should work alongside your Google Analytics – giving you visibility of the traffic and conversions you are getting from Facebook, allowing you to see which pages on your website are being viewed, which pages people exit from, which content they are most interested – allowing you to react pragmatically to convert that prospect into a buyer.

-I have an upcoming event on the 21st June 2018 in Lytham St Annes that you can find the details for here which will show you using live demonstrations how you can set up top-performing ads.
 We also set up and manage ad campaigns, for those who would prefer to hand it over to someone else.

 With organic reach continuing decline and Facebook aggressively trying to push its business users into paying for ads, one might wonder how much longer businesses can continue to see a return from their Facebook page without accepting the need to parting with cash.
 For those businesses who jump on the Paid Ad train early, they have a golden opportunity to leap ahead of their competitors who are still relying on organic growth.
 They might have bigger audiences than you, but take a look at their posts – do they have thousands of ‘likes’ but only a handful of engagements on each post?
 If so, it is likely they are not paying for ads and in that case now is the time to strike!